What does Barbara mean?

 Barbara Adilynn (B.A.), ..

-Barbara is a very popular first name for women (#4 out of 4276) and also a very popular surname or last name for all people (#11413 out of 88799).
-(1990 U.S. Census)
+Barbara is a very popular first name for women (#4 out of 4276, Top 1%) and also a very popular surname for both adults and children (#10548 out of 150436, Top 7%).
+(2000 U.S. Census)

 Barbara reached its top rank of #3 in the U.S. during the years 1940-1949, and is currently at #865.
 (Top 2000 Names, 2015)

 Which version is better?with its variant forms and related girl names.
 Prominent varying forms of Barbara (#865 last year) are Babe, Babette, Barb, Barbie, Barbra, Bebe, Bobbi, Bobbie, Bobby, Bonni, Bonnie (#871 last year), Bonny, Bunny, Varina and Wava.
 These relations of Barbara were popular 85 years ago (adoption of 5.1%) and have become significantly less conventional since.